spotted-dog/HappyPaws/README.md

 ### Dogs
 - List / Detail view with list item navigation for dogs
+- Add new dog to the app via a toolbar plus that displays a sheet for capturing the new dog data.
+Dog is stored in CoreData as well as in the domain

 ### Dog Breeds
 - List / Detail view with list item navigation for dog breeds